dantefromdevilmaycry/The-Fabulous-Five/content/Factions, and peoples/The Leaden Key.md

 - [[The Disfavoured]] - The Leaden Key coordinated the Arson leading to the burning of the Sanitorium.
 Consequently, their forces clashed in battle with the Disfavoured, leading to the death of [[Ashen Forge]] and several other knights of the Disfavoured.

 ### Active situations
-- They seemingly have gained possession of [[Gareth]], a man being treated at [[The Sanitorium]] for being afflicted with an Awakening, one of the more acute [[Soul Maladies]]. [[Jagged Remedy]] claimed that Gareth possessed the soul of their immortal, prophetic leader - who after his awakening, was returning to their order after 250 years.
+- They seemingly have gained possession of [[Gareth]], a man being treated at [[The Sanitarium]] for being afflicted with an Awakening, one of the more acute [[Soul Maladies]]. [[Jagged Remedy]] claimed that Gareth possessed the soul of their immortal, prophetic leader - who after his awakening, was returning to their order after 250 years.
 - [[Kills-in-Shadows]] is supposed to lead a group of missionaries to Mycarthia to establish an outpost for the church; [[Monarch Sugarbarr]] was instructed to accompany them on the journey.
 ### Historical insight